Carbon Steel vs Stainless Steel

 Point 1: Corrosion Resistance

-It’s important to pay attention to the stainless steel grade when purchasing appliances and other big ticket items.
-Not all steels are created equal.
-A stainless steel with the minimum 10.5% chromium content is much cheaper and less durable than one with 16%, and the difference will show in maintenance costs and service life.
+Not all steel is equal.
+Stainless steel with a minimum of 10.5% chromium content is much cheaper and less durable than one with 16%.
+And the difference will show in maintenance costs and service life.

 Point 2: Mechanical Properties